Residents show the ability to analyze practice experience and perform practice-based improvement activities using a systematic methodology, including:

 Teaching medical students as lecturers (senior residents only), leaders in small groups and laboratory sections.

-Review of rotation evaluation yearly to assess improvement and discuss self-education
+Review of resident portfolio yearly to assess improvement and discuss self-education

 West Virginia University

 School of Medicine

 Morgantown, WV 26506-9600